Riadh-Ibrahim/EVE-Book/README.md

 ## 📜 Description

 This VM reservation module allows users to book virtual machines (VMs) from an online calendar.
-Users can specify the date and number of hours for their reservation.
+Users can specify the date and duration for their reservation.
 The system checks the availability of VMs, creates a VM in the EVE-NG virtualization environment, and sends the SSH authentication parameters to the user.

 ## 🛠️ Features